caronc/nzb-subliminal/README.md

   -a AGE, --maxage=AGE  The maximum age a file can be to be considered
                         searchable.
 This value is represented in hours.
 The default value is 24 hours.
+  -n ENCODING, --encoding=ENCODING
+                        The system encoding to use (utf-8, ISO-8859-1, etc).
+                        The default value is 'UTF-8'.
   -l LANG, --language=LANG
                         The language the fetch the subtitles in (en, fr, etc).
                         The default value is 'en'.